maryglover/wpu-bio231/lessons/introduction/introduction-lesson.md

 - Introduce yourself in the class slack [link to join](https://join.slack.com/t/env231-sp24/shared_invite/zt-29yx0au0z-aC7TxX0x5s2tAGS0uwfa4g)
 - [Sign up to empty the compost bin](https://docs.google.com/spreadsheets/d/1cySwaGXz33zHNNWfCN_nsgK2P9n7WBICAfZ08-5X9FI/edit?usp=sharing)
 - Download R and Rstudio on your computer.
 You need to download *both*.
 Rstudio can only be used if you download R as well.
-Use these [instructions](./download-R.html)
+Use these [instructions](./download-R.html) OR [Rstudio cloud](https://posit.cloud)